-All employers must meet their legal responsibilities on Health and Safety at Work.
-This guide explains how Health and Safety at Work etc Act 1974 affects workers in the United Kingdom.
+The information in this section explains what effect the Health and Safety at Work etc Act 1974 has for workers in the United Kingdom.

-That places a duty on all employers to ensure a 'reasonable' welfare at work for their employees.
+The governance places a duty of care on all employers to ensure there is 'reasonable' welfare at work for their employees.

 This information provides guidance on what you need to do.
-Use this section to ensure your businesses complies with health and safety law in the UK.
+Use this section to ensure your business complies with health and safety law in the United Kingdom.

 Health and Safety Executive